ervandew/eclim/src/doc/content/guides/development.rst

 **Pulling Updates**

-  As some point you'll need to pull updates from the remote git repository.
-If you're using git without stgit, then you can pull updates in the standard git
+  At some point you'll need to pull updates from the remote git repository.
+If you're using git without stgit, then you can pull updates in the standard git fashion (using rebase in this example to help keep the history cleaner):
-  fashion:

     ::

-      $ git pull
+      $ git pull --rebase

   If you're using stgit on top of git, then the preferred method is to pull via
   stgit: